jindrichmynarz/dissertation/parts/case_based_reasoning.md

 Reinterpretation of contract award as a positive rating (in the context of the awarded contract)
 Limitation: We have only positive ratings.

+Case-based recommenders are usually classified as subset of knowledge-based recommenders ([Jannach et al., 2010](#Jannach2010)).